What's the difference between RPA and hyperautomation?

 3. Hyperautomation focuses on business outcomes

 For example, a business may be looking to reduce their cart abandonment rate, which involves a number of complex factors and processes.
-The AI and machine learning aspects of hyperautomation can help companies predict which products and options a customer is likely to choose based on the customer's history, decisions similar consumers have made and the customer's current behavior on the website.
+The AI and machine learning aspects of hyperautomation can help companies predict which products and options a customer is likely to choose based on their history, decisions similar consumers have made and the customer's current behavior on the website.

 By analyzing this data, the technology can make decisions at specific junctures along the process that create a personalized experience for the customer, such as recommending products, using photos that are likely to appeal to them and offering customized shipping options.